 - 3.4.1 Stop orders may be completed for the monthly payment of the agreed amount or at least the current amount, as far as possible.
-If the arrangement is dishonoured, the full balances will immediately become payable - 3.4.2 Businesses placed under provisional or actual liquidation, will only be allowed to purchase services on a pre-payment basis.
+If the arrangement is dishonoured, the full balances will immediately become payable - 3.4.2 Businesses will not be allowed to make arrangements for the debts which accrued in their accounts.
+Full payments of such debts are expected to made before any service is offered. - 3.4.3 Businesses placed under provisional or actual liquidation, will only be allowed to purchase services on a pre-payment basis.
 Prepaid meters will not be installed if there is an outstanding balance on the account/s, unless an arrangement is made to settle the arrears.
-Customers who are indebted to the municipality for rates and services and wish to submit building plans for approval will first have to make an arrangement to pay off their arrears before such plans can be approved. - 3.4.2 Unallocated receipts will be allocated to income bi-annually and accounted to Council.
+Customers who are indebted to the municipality for rates and services and wish to submit building plans for approval will first have to make an arrangement to pay off their arrears before such plans can be approved. - 3.4.4 Unallocated receipts will be allocated to income bi-annually and accounted to Council.